 The Plan is subject to taxation in the United States.
-The Plan is currently under examination by the Internal Revenue Service for tax years 2015 to 2017 and may be subject to examination for calendar years 2018 and 2019.
-With few exceptions, the Plan is no longer subject to U.S. federal tax examination for tax years before 2015.
+The Plan may be subject to examination for calendar years 2018 to 2020.
+With few exceptions, the Plan is no longer subject to U.S. federal examination for tax years before 2018.